NyteshadeXT/PF2e-Core-Vault/3-Rules/Character Building/Equipment/G/grannys-hedge-trimmer.md

 weight:
 value: "0"
 subvalue: "gp"
+group: "Polearm"
 invest:
-usage: "held in one hand "
+usage: "two hands"
 license: "ORC"
 identify:
-description: "**Usage** Two hands  * * *  Granny's hedge trimmer resembles a polearm, with whirring blades attached to the end of a pole.
+description: "Granny's hedge trimmer resembles a polearm, with whirring blades attached to the end of a pole.
 The item can be used as a simple weapon in the polearm group that deals 1d4 slashing damage."
-powerTitle1:
+powerTitle1: "Critical Specialization"
 actionEconomy1:
 type1:
 frequency1:
 trigger1:
-mechanics1:
+mechanics1: "Move the target 5 feet in a direction of your choice.
+This is forced movement."
 powerTitle2:
 actionEconomy2:
 type2: